The-NiL/Csharp-Programming-for-Unity/README.md

 # Introduction to C# Programming and Unity
-Coursera First course of C# Programming for Unity Game Development Specialization Projects
+Coursera first course of C# Programming for Unity Game Development Specialization Projects